MicrosoftDocs/well-architected/well-architected/security/data-classification.md

 ## Example

 This example builds on the Information Technology (IT) environment established in the [security baseline (SE:01)](./establish-baseline.md).
-The diagram below shows some of the common examples where you may have stored data and used by different workloads, and accessed by different identities compromise your data.
+The diagram below example data stores that are accessed by different identities of an organization.

 :::image type="content" source="images/data-classification/data-classification-enterprise.svg" alt-text="Diagram that shows an example of an organization's data classification." lightbox="images/data-classification/data-classification-enterprise.svg":::